hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Execution Plans

-Torcs can retrieve execution plans from ranking entries.
-Specifically, of any of the sampled executions each ranking entry keeps.
+Torcs can retrieve execution plans from any ranking entry.
+More specifically from any of the sampled query executions each ranking entry keeps.

-**Note**: Retrieving execution plans can produce some [mild] overhead in the database engine.
+**Note**: Retrieving execution plans can produce some mild overhead in the database engine.
 Use cautiously, for the queries that deserve attention, and not for every query ran in the database.

 Each ranking entry keeps four query samples: